osblinnikov/caf-workspace/README.md

 in case of the build problems see FAQ at the bottom of the page and/or ask for help in the issue tracker.

 these commands will compile all caf libraries, unit-tests, nexus and cash using SNocs (wrapper of SCons) also it will run tests, and install all executables and libraries into the `build` directory.
-All options can be found at [snocs](https://github.com/osblinnikov/snocs) documentation page
+All options can be found at [snocs](https://github.com/osblinnikov/snocs) documentation page and CAF-specific configuration options in our [wiki](https://github.com/osblinnikov/caf-workspace/wiki/Configure-CAF-build-CMake-vs-SNocs)

 Here some options which were used